Esri/offline-editor-js/doc/howtouseofmbasic.md

 How to use the basic edit library
 ====================================

-##`OfflineFeaturesManagerBasic` library
+##`OfflineEditBasic` library

 This library allows a developer to extend a feature layer with intermittent offline editing support.
 You can combine this functionality with offline tiles.
-For a complete list of features consult the [OfflineFeaturesManagerBasic API doc](offlinefeaturesmanagerbasic.md).
+For a complete list of features consult the [OfflineEditBasic API doc](offlinefeaturesmanagerbasic.md).

-**IMPORTANT:** Only use a single instance of OfflineFeaturesManagerBasic per application.
+**IMPORTANT:** Only use a single instance of OfflineEditBasic per application.
 With this single instance you can extend offline capabilities to multiple feature layers.
-This single instance contains all edits for all feature layers initialized via `OfflineFeaturesManagerBasic.extend().` Multiple feature layers share a single database.
+This single instance contains all edits for all feature layers initialized via `OfflineEditBasic.extend().` Multiple feature layers share a single database.
 The database maintains the relationship between each edit and its' respective feature layer via a UUID.

 **Step 1** Include `offline.min.js`, `offline-tiles-basic-min.js` and `offline-edit-min.js` in your app's require contstructor.
 Be sure to include `ofline.mins.js` which is a 3rd party library for detecting if the browser is online or offline.